Zeronoso/Python-statistical-Modelling-Kyle-Gully/README.md

 Note I had to do data normalization for the ratings as Yelp was based on a total rating scale of 5 while FourSquare was on a total rating scale of 10.

-After all the information was parsed we combined them all into a single csv file and created a visualization using a scatterplot with a regression line with the Y column as the ratings tab with the X row being the number of bikes.
+After all the information was parsed I combined them all into a single csv file After all the information was parsed, I combined them all into a single csv file and cleaned the combined dataset from any extreme outliers, duplictates, and checked for any important missing values.
+Afterwards I created a visualization using a scatterplot with a regression line with the Y column as the ratings tab with the X row being the number of bikes.

 Afterwords I placed the findings into an SQLITE database that has been included in this repository for future usage.